41.2% of GVP power is renewable

 For compliance years 2020 and thereafter, Grand Valley Power must also supply 1% of its retail sales from renewable distributed generation, of which 50% must be from retail renewable distributed generation.

-The report filed with the Colorado PUC for compliance year 2018 is available at the link below.
+The report filed with the Colorado PUC for the compliance year 2021 is available at the link below.

 Read more about our 60 percent Clean Energy Target